Bill Baroni: Fort Lee lane closure scandal

-Resignation

 On December 12, 2013, Christie announced that Baroni had resigned as Deputy Executive Director of the Port Authority of New York and New Jersey.
 That occurred after the scandal over lane closures at the George Washington Bridge, perhaps to punish Democratic Fort Lee Mayor Mark Sokolich for not supporting Christie.
-Later email disclosures indicated that Baroni had attempted to squelch press that the lane closures were improper.

 On January 9, 2014, Baroni was named as a defendant in a federal class action lawsuits in the U.S. District Court for the District of New Jersey which cited a civil conspiracy and "willful, wanton, arbitrary, and egregious official misconduct."
 On May 1, 2015, he was indicted on nine federal counts of conspiracy, fraud, and related charges to which he pleaded not guilty.

 He contested the District Attorney's decision not to release certain documents in the discovery process to mount his defense.
 A continuance for the trial was granted in September 2015.

-Conviction
+Conviction and dismissal of charges

 On November 4, 2016, the jury in the Bridgegate trial returned guilty verdicts on all counts against Bill Baroni and co-defendant Bridget Anne Kelly.
 On March 29, 2017, he was sentenced to two years in prison and 500 hours of community service.

 An appeals court decision led to the dismissal of some of the charges against him.
 He appealed to have the remaining charges against him dismissed.
 On November 27, 2018, the Third Circuit Court of Appeals upheld the majority of the convictions but overturned the determination that Kelly and Baroni had violated the civil rights of travelers and found there is no established civil right to interstate travel giving rise to a criminal conviction.
 The court directed for Kelly and Baroni to be resentenced on the remaining seven counts of the indictment.

 Baroni appealed to the US Supreme Court.
 On June 28, 2019, they agreed to hear the appeal in the case against Baroni and Kelly.
 On May 7, 2020, the Supreme Court reversed the conviction and unanimously held in Kelly v.
 United States that the money or property element of the federal program fraud and wire fraud laws had not been met stating:

 “For no reason other than political payback, Baroni and Kelly used deception to reduce Fort Lee’s access lanes to the George Washington Bridge—and thereby jeopardized the safety of the town’s residents.
 But not every corrupt act by state or local officials is a federal crime.
 Because the scheme here did not aim to obtain money or property, Baroni and Kelly could not have violated the federal-program fraud or wire fraud laws.
 We therefore reverse the judgment of the Court of Appeals and remand the case for further proceedings consistent with this opinion.
 It is so ordered.”